Google Shopping Online Shop

 4. Displaying Important Information

 Information like shipping policies (free shipping), current specials, guarantees and the like should be displayed prominently on your website, ideally above the fold on every page.
-Nowadays a lot of this content is required to even qualify for Goggle advertising.
+Nowadays a lot of this content is required to even qualify for Google advertising.

 5. Product Info & Images